 When we choose to surrender our lives to Christ, we are choosing to hand over our old sinful natures.
 In return, God renews our hearts and minds to be more like Him.
-This doesn’t necessarily mean that we will be perfect.
+But this doesn’t necessarily mean we will be perfect.
 Learning to live by our new God-given nature is an ongoing effort.
 We must choose to continually live under the guidance and power of the Holy Spirit.

 As we spend more time with our Creator in prayer and learn more about Him in His Word, we will become more like Him in the process.
 He continually renews our heart as we continue to surrender to His will.
 He literally transforms us from the inside out.